phyzhenli/AM/README.md

 The 'software/src' folder contains the template of the algorithm.
 Please follow the steps to generate multipliers:

-- select the unsigned multiplier or the signed multiplier.
+- Setp-1: select the unsigned multiplier or the signed multiplier;

-- decide the width of the multiplier and the number of rows of the partial products to be compressed.
+- decide the width of the multiplier and the number of rows of the partial products to be compressed;

 - run 'gencode' to generate alternative compressed terms.